 - Using decorative cookie cutters, cut out cookies and transfer to a cookie sheet, spacing 1 inch apart.
 Gather any scraps, roll them out until all the dough is used.
 If not using icing then decorated with sprinkles before baking.

 - Bake one sheet at a time until cookies are firm and golden around the edges, about 10 minutes for smaller cookies and up to 14 minutes for larger ones.
 Cool completely on rack.

-- Using electric mixer, beat 3 1/4 cups powdered sugar, egg whites and lemon juice until thick and shiny, adding more powdered sugar by the tablespoon if it is too thin to spread, about 3 minutes.
+- Using electric mixer on low speed, mix powdered sugar, meringue powder, lemon juice, and water until thick and shiny, adding more powdered sugar by the tablespoon if it is too thin to spread, about 3 minutes.
 Cover with wet towel until ready to use.